5G: Network and protocol risk

-Internet of Things risk
+Internet of things risk

-Growth of the IoT increases the number of devices connected through 5G.
+Growth of the Internet of things increases the number of devices connected through 5G.
 IoT Analytics estimated growth from about 7 billion devices in 2018 to over 21 billion by 2025, raising exposure to DDoS attacks, cryptojacking, and other cyberattacks.

 Espionage and supply chain risk

 Concerns about espionage and data access have influenced national policies.
 The United States, Australia, and the United Kingdom have restricted or banned Chinese-made equipment.

 A 2012 report by the United States House Permanent Select Committee on Intelligence concluded that equipment from Huawei and ZTE could pose national-security risks.
 Later assessments by U.S. intelligence agencies warned that Huawei products could allow covert data access.
 In 2022, the FBI reported that Huawei equipment near U.S. military bases could interfere with nuclear communications.

 Huawei and the Chinese government deny the allegations.
-Analysts note that China’s National Security Law could require companies to provide data to authorities if requested.
+Analysts note that China's National Security Law could require companies to provide data to authorities if requested.

-In 2020, the U.S. State Department launched the Clean Network initiative to promote data privacy and security among allied nations.
+In 2020, the United States Department of State launched The Clean Network initiative to promote data privacy and security among allied nations.
 By year-end, more than 60 countries and 200 telecommunications companies had joined, including most NATO, EU, and OECD members.